Materials-Data-Science-and-Informatics/somesy/docs/dev_guide.md

 to the upstream repository, and make sure that:

 * the CI pipeline completes successfully
-* the version number in `pyproject.toml` is updated, in particular:
+* the version number in `.somesy.toml` is updated and synchronized to the project metadata files with `poetry run somesy sync`, in particular:
   * it must be larger than the previous released version
   * it should adequately reflect the [severity of changes](https://semver.org)
 * the provided user and developer documentation is up-to-date, including: